 From a unit testing perspective, TDD relies on the philosophy that tests should be created before code is written:

-If you write a block of code that you think will be difficult to test STOP AND REFACTOR to reduce that block to smaller testable blocks.
+If you write a block of code that you think will be difficult to test, STOP AND REFACTOR to reduce that block to smaller testable blocks.
 The same principle of validation applies to requirements analysis, where User Acceptance Test Cases can be used to validate the requirements.

 Smaller code blocks, i.e. smaller classes and smaller methods are, as a rule, easier to test than larger ones.
-Also, following the Single Responsibility Principle while designing code eases testing since the code block then has exactly one reason to change, thereby reducing the number of tests required to ensure its correctness.
+Also, following the Single Responsibility Principle while designing code eases testing since the code block then has exactly one reason to change, thereby reduces the number of tests required to ensure its correctness.